All right, news roundup information overload hour.

 I'm an optimist.

-I think we're gonna take the Senate.
+I think we're going to take the Senate.

-I think it's gonna be tight, but I think our candidates are good, they're strong, and I think they're communicating well.
+I think it's going to be tight, but I think our candidates are good.

-And you know, you look, it doesn't matter where I am across the country.
+And, you know, you look, it doesn't matter where I am across the country.

 Everybody's talking about the fact that it costs more at the gas station, and that's how they get to work.